#video-streaming #streaming #mpd #dash #audio-video #mpeg

 Priority of different stream preference options

 The library allows you to express a preference ordering for several characteristics of streams in a DASH manifest (audio language, video resolution, bandwidth/quality, role label).
-The list belows specifies the order in which these preferences are handled:
+The list below specifies the order in which these preferences are handled:

 • First filter out AdaptationSets in the manifest that do not correspond to our language preference.
 If not language preference is specified, no filtering takes place.
 If multiple AdaptationSets match the language preference, they all are passed on to the next stage of filtering.